 - Equip your bike with mirrors and check them frequently while riding.

 - Know the hand signals and make them consistently before turning.

 - Pay attention in the late afternoon and evening hours when the sun can cause visibility problems for drivers.

 Because personal injury cases can be very complex, you need an experienced and aggressive attorney to successfully handle them.
-The attorneys at O'Connor, Runckel & O'Malley have the necessary experience.
+The bicycle injury attorneys at O'Connor, Runckel & O'Malley have the necessary experience.
 With over 50 years of trial experience we are not afraid to take anyone to trial that has wrongfully injured one of our clients.
 Contact us now for a free consultation with a personal injury attorney.